 You might remember a few years ago when I announced it was one of my favourite properties in the entire world, an opinion I formed very quickly after my first visit to Ellerman House.
 Although officially a hotel, a visit to Ellerman is more like staying in a long lost family friends’ mansion, located in the breezy residential area of Bantry Bay overlooking the ocean.
-So on my recent visit to Cape Town, I checked myself back in to Ellerman to show my readers just why this is one of my favourite properties and a really unique way to spend a few days in Cape Town.
+So on my recent visit to Cape Town, I checked myself back into Ellerman.
+I just can’t get enough of this oasis!

 Checking In: My Stay at Ellerman House